Mucyosoda/Module-3-BOOKSTORE/README.md

 This project will lay foundations for the Bookstore website.
-React and Redux app was built and set up routing using React Router. the project built-in :
+React and Redux app was built and set up routing using React Router.
+This app is able to add and delete book from book list buy click on delete button the project built-in :

 React